 Walkable neighborhoods with historic homes

-Vibrant river views, festivals, and a growing foodie culture
+River views, festivals, and a growing foodie culture

-An easy commute into Louisville, KY
+An easy commute into Louisville, Kentucky

 Ideal for: First-time buyers and commuters.